Col-E/recaf-developer-documentation/plugins-and-scripts/plugin-vs-script.md

 }
 ```

 You can access any of Recaf's services by declaring a constructor annotated with `@Inject`.
-For more information see the article on [using services in plugins and scripts](using-services-in-plugins-and-scripts.md).
+For more information and examples see the article on [using services in plugins and scripts](using-services-in-plugins-and-scripts.md).

 ### Shorthand script